Všechny případové studie

 We currently have four internal projects.
 One is something like a storehouse of checklists, we have a checklist for hiring a new employee, where there is a place to do what e-mail access, attendance and the like, but also a popular checklist for installing a server and website, which often multiplies, or maybe a checklist Google Analytics audit.

-Another is the buffer of ideas and requirements for the developers of our e-shop.
-Here we capture ideas for functions and requirements.
-We then divide them into those that we solve ourselves, which we assign to an external supplier, or which still need a little finishing or they just "rot" there.
-Another solves something similar, only for our other projects and companies.
+Next is a buffer of ideas and requests for our e-shop developers.
+Here we capture feature ideas and requests.
+We then divide these into those that we solve ourselves, those that we outsource, or those that still need a bit of work or just ”out there."
+Others solve something similar, just for our other projects and companies.
 The rest are client projects.

 Is it more of a short-term or long-term matter?